-A Hope Coach comes alongside someone who is experiencing a crisis or painful situation and is experiencing hopelessness or the feeling there is no way forward.
+A Hope Coach comes alongside someone who is in the midst of a crisis or painful situation, or who is experiencing hopelessness, feeling that there is no way forward.

 A Hope Coach compassionately listens to their pain.
-They do not give advice or problem-solve, but help them process their honest feelings and emotions, clearing the way to have hope so they may begin to see a way forward.
+They do not give advice or problem solve, but rather they help the individual process their honest feelings and emotions.
+Hope Coaches clear the way for hope, so the individual may begin to see a way forward.